mostafa-221/jobcrawler-frontend/docs/USECASES.md

 - Each returned vacancy in the list can be clicked to open the originating broker vacancy detail page

 ### Available search parameters
+The following parameters are all optional.
+Sites are searched for any IT vacancy.
+This is implied by the URL that is used to find the vacancies for a certain site.
+Within this URL, it is usually possible to limit the searches for IT vacancies only.

 - Location
     - The work location the found vacancies are in (only if distance parameter is empty)
 - Distance